Eden998/ATAM_tests/HW1_tests/README.md

 ## Troubleshoot

-### bad interpreter: No such file or directory Error:
+### "bad interpreter: No such file or directory" Error:

 run: